Medication Summary

 Class Summary

 These agents are used in the treatment of benign prostatic hypertrophy.
-Studies suggest that combining alpha-blockers with antibiotics may reduce the risk of prostatitis recurrence in chronic prostatitis.
+Studies suggest that combining alpha-blockers with antibiotics may reduce the risk for prostatitis recurrence in chronic prostatitis.
 Alpha-blockers reduce bladder outlet obstruction and thus improve voiding dysfunction that may be associated with prostatic swelling with prostatitis.
-Alpha-blockers may also have role to improve symptoms in chronic pelvic pain syndrome.
+Alpha-blockers also may have a role to improve symptoms in chronic pelvic pain syndrome.

 Terazosin